 Percocet is used to treat moderate to severe pain.
-Oxycodone is an ingredient which works to produce euphoria and alters the brain and nervous system’s response to pain.
+Oxycodone is an ingredient that works to produce euphoria and alters the brain and nervous system’s response to pain.
 The drug is absorbed and metabolized quickly by the body which is detectable for only a few days after taking the medication.
-Hair-based tests may produce results for a longer period of time
+Hair-based tests may produce results for a longer period of time.

 Urine: most drugs can be detected in the hair for about 90 days.
 Length of time for detection depends on length of person’s hair, color, any chemical treatments and amount of Percocet taken.
 Trace amounts are more difficult to detect than larger amounts due to chronic use.

-If you need help overcoming an addiction to Percocet, call us for information.
+If you need help overcoming an addiction to Percocet, call us at 800-910-9299 for information.
 We have resources and information available to help you on the journey to recovery.